fhuertas/mock_decorators/README.md

 * FunctionMockCheckCall can return a value instead invoke the function

 **1.0.8**
+* FunctionMockCheckCall now check 0 invocations
 * Fix: FunctionMockCheckCall checks if the value to return is None and not a condition
+* Fix: the checks in the FunctionMockCheckCall

 ## Installation